 - 33. An AI should classify under the IRB class of other exposures any of its exposures which do not fall within the IRB class of corporate, sovereign, bank, retail or equity exposures.
-These exposures include: - (i) cash items (see paragraph 114); and - (ii) other items which do not fall within the IRB subclass of cash items, e.g. premises, plant and equipment, other fixed assets, and any other regulatory capital instrument which is not subject to capital deduction (see paragraph 115).
+These exposures include: - (i) cash items, the types of exposures covered are set out in the table under paragraph 131; and - (ii) other items, which are other exposures that do not fall within the IRB subclass of cash items, e.g. premises, plant and equipment and other fixed assets for own use (see paragraph 132).